A PECULIAR SHADE OF BLUE

 It offers a full stop.
 Yet.
 There is no full stop.

 Ultimately, the ending has to leave with the audience.

+The choreography for RAIN ON EARTH is startlingly simple.
 On a technical level, this sequence offered great lessons around how time moves through the landscape and the human relationship to (and perception of) that.
-Although the choreography for RAIN ON EARTH is startlingly simple, it was the hardest to get right and I had to come back to it again and again - until the movement score (and the weather) were meticulously in sync.

-It is my hope is RAIN ON EARTH will provide a place of reflection and contemplation, and will work to open out a discussion that goes beyond the screen.
+It is my hope is RAIN ON EARTH will provide a place of reflection,

 and will invite discussion that goes way beyond the screen.